How to treat your cat for ticks

-The Trouble with Ticks
+The trouble with ticks1

 Outdoor cats are more likely to pick up a tick than indoor ones.
-Nonetheless, a tick that you unwittingly carry home on your own clothing, shoes or skin can end up hitching a ride on your cat even if he never ventures outside.
+Nonetheless, a tick that you unwittingly carry home on your own clothing, shoes, or skin can end up hitching a ride on your cat even if he never ventures outside.

-A tick can attach itself anywhere on your cat's body, but most burrow into the face, neck, ears, feet or legs.
+A tick can attach itself anywhere on your cat’s body, but most burrow into the face, neck, ears, feet, or legs.
 Once there, it stays until you remove it or it becomes so engorged with blood after 3 to 4 days of sucking that it drops off.
 At this point, female ticks also lay eggs.

 Don’t panic — but know that the longer a tick stays on the skin, the more likely it is to transmit disease.

 Ticks can be a challenge to dislodge, but you can remove one yourself by following these steps.
 2, 3

 - Wear gloves

 - Grasp the tick with tweezers below its body and near its head, where it’s attached to the skin.

 - Apply steady pressure and pull the tick out.
 It’s important to get the entire tick and not leave any part of it attached.
 If you can’t remove the entire tick, bring your pet to the veterinarian to extract the remainder.

 - Try not to squeeze the tick, so you don’t push fluids or parts of the tick’s body back into the skin.